 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XVIII.
 MANDATORY FINDINGS OF SIGNIFICANCE a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are Х

-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact considerable when viewed in connecti with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environment effects which will cause substantial adverse effects on human beings, eith directly or indirectly?
-X

-Some activities on NFS lands that would be covered under the waiver have the a) potential to result in some short-term impacts on the environment.
-However, activities covered under the waiver are planned and implemented in accordance with USFS Guidance and the USFS WQMP with the long term goal of reducing impacts to the environment and restoring forest ecosystems.
+X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? Х c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? Х a) Some activities on NFS lands that would be covered under the Proposed Statewide Waiver have the potential to result in some short-term impacts on the environment.
+However, activities covered under the Waiver are planned and implemented in accordance with USFS Guidance and the USFS WQMH with the long term goal of reducing impacts to the environment and restoring forest ecosystems.
+The mitigation measures imposed byt eh USFS guidance and WQMH relevant to this finding have been extensively discussed under checklist items IV (Biological Resources), XI (Geology and Soil), and IX (Hydrology and Water).
 Short-term impacts may result from inadvertent sediment discharges caused by natural adjustments following treatment of existing controllable sediment discharge sources.
 Such treatment frequently involves significant ground disturbance and reconstruction of roads and other USFS infrastructure within riparian zones.
-Erosion control measures for ground disturbance are implemented per the USFS WQMP.
+Erosion control measures for ground disturbance are implemented per the USFS WQMH.
 Many legacy or pre-existing discharge sites were constructed using outdated methods that did not consider long term stability or the potential for impacts to streams.
 Many such sites were roads segments constructed directly in, or adjacent to streams.
-Reconstruction or removal of these legacy or pre-existing discharge sites with the potential to fail and discharge sediment is a well established method to reduce long term watershed impacts.
+Reconstruction or removal of these legacy or pre-existing discharge sites with the potential to fail and discharge sediment is a well-established method to reduce long term watershed impacts.
 It is widely recognized that the long term benefits to watershed resources of removing sediment sources outweighs the potential for small short term sediment discharges that may result from reconstruction.

-The waiver includes two Categories of projects - those in Category A, which are considered "low risk" activities and those in Category B, which are considered "moderate risk" activities.
+The Proposed Statewide Waiver includes two Categories of projects - those in Category A, which are considered "low risk" activities and those in Category B, which are considered "moderate risk" activities.
 General and specific conditions are identified for the approved activities.
 For Category A activities, no additional application or special conditions are required.
-For Category B activities there is a comprehensive application process to identify potential impacts of activities, and additional conditions to be applied, in addition to requiring application of the appropriate USFS Guidance and the USFS WQMP.
-The USFS WQMP and the USFS Guidance provide a suite of measures that would provide sufficient protection to the environment if implemented.
-The waiver will only apply to those activities for which impacts to water quality can be reduced to less than significant with the application of the USFS Guidance and the USFS WQMP.
+For Category B activities there is a comprehensive application process to identify potential impacts of activities and ensure that these are adequately mitigated, in addition to generally requiring application of the appropriate USFS Guidance and the USFS WQMH.
+The USFS WQMH and the USFS Guidance provide a suite of measures that would provide sufficient protection to the environment if implemented.
+By its terms, the Waiver can only provide coverage to those activities for which impacts to the environment can be reduced to less than significant with the application of the USFS Guidance and the USFS WQMH.